History of the Central Intelligence Agency: Johnson

 The assassination of Diem sparked a cascade of coups in Saigon, and at the same time the city was wracked with assassinations.
-Lyndon B. Johnson, the new President, wanted to refocus the CIA on intelligence, rather than covert action, while the Kennedys were seen as relentless in their hounding of the CIA to produce results, Johnson soon gave them only the most minimal attention.
+Lyndon B. Johnson, the new President, wanted to refocus the CIA on intelligence, rather than covert action.
+While the Kennedys were seen as relentless in their hounding of the CIA to produce results, Johnson soon gave them only the most minimal attention.

-In the face of the failure of Project Tiger, the Pentagon wanted CIA paramilitary forces to participate in their Op Plan 64A, this resulted in the CIA's foreign paramilitaries being put under the command of the DOD, a move seen as a slippery slope inside the CIA, a slide from covert action towards militarization.
+In the face of the failure of Project Tiger, the Pentagon wanted CIA paramilitary forces to participate in their Op Plan 64A.
+This resulted in the CIA's foreign paramilitaries being put under the command of the DOD, a move seen as a slippery slope inside the CIA: a slide from covert action towards militarization.
 After touring Vietnam in 1964, DI McCone and Secretary of Defense McNamara had different views of the U.S. position.
 McCone believed that as long as the Ho Chi Minh trail was active the U.S. would struggle.

-DI McCone had statutory control over all intelligence committees, but in reality, but the military had near total control of the DIA, the NRO, the NSA, and many other aspects.
+DI McCone had statutory control over all intelligence committees, but in reality, the military had near total control of the DIA, the NRO, the NSA, and many other aspects.
 Importantly, President Johnson almost completely ignored the CIA.
 In effect, the military controlled the two-thirds of the CIA budget laid out for covert action.
 McCone, the unspoken hero of the Cuban Missile Crisis, submitted his resignation in the summer, but Johnson would not accept it until after the election.

 On August 4, Secretary of Defense McNamara gave President Johnson the raw translation of intercepted Korean transmissions directly from the NSA which, ostensibly, reported to DI McCone, rather than to McNamara.
-It was later determined that the transmission took place before the weapon discharges that night which leads to the conclusion that the transmission refers to the events of the attack the day before, and that, although Destroyers Maddox, and Turner Joy fired hundreds of shells at intermittent radar contacts, they were firing at false returns.
+It was later determined that the transmission took place before the weapon discharges that night, which leads to the conclusion that the transmission refers to the events of the attack the day before, and that, although destroyers USS Maddox and USS Turner Joy fired hundreds of shells at intermittent radar contacts, they were firing at false returns.

 A CIA analyst's assessment of Vietnam was that the U.S. was "becoming progressively divorced from reality... [and] proceeding with far more courage than wisdom".
 The CIA had created an exhaustive report, "The Vietnamese Communist's Will to Persist".
-This created a key flashpoint in the US government, PAVN troop levels,.
-Was it 500k or more as the CIA believed, or 300k or less as the commanders of US forces in Vietnam believed.
+This created a key flashpoint in the US government: PAVN troop levels.
+Was it 500k or more as the CIA believed, or 300k or less as the commanders of US forces in Vietnam believed?
 The argument went on for months, but Helms finally OK'd a report saying that PAVN troop levels were 299,000 or less.
-The DOD argument was that whatever the facts on the ground, to publicly admit any higher number could be the last nail in the coffin of the war for vietnam in the press.
+The DOD argument was that whatever the facts on the ground, to publicly admit any higher number could be the last nail in the coffin of the war for Vietnam in the press.